SamueLagunju/Crypto/README.md

 ## Encryption scheme ##
 The encryption scheme is applied to each character in the line:
 *   If the character is a **\<tab\>** (ASCII value 9) it will simply transform it into the output character sequence **TT**.
 *   The **carriage return** characters are **not encrypted** – they are left as is in the resultant output file.
 *   NOTE: The term “carriage return” in this document does not apply to any specific ASCII code.
     It applies to the typical end-of-line character that exists in TEXT files within the Linux OS.
     - [ ]   Need to investigate what constitutes a carriage return (i.e. end-of-line character in a TEXT file) in the Linux OS
 *   If is not a tab or a carriage return character, then apply the encryption scheme in steps below
 *   Take the ASCII code for the input character and subtract a value of 16 from it.
-        *   If the resulting outChar value is less than 32, then another step must be taken: `outChar = (outChar – 32) + 144`
+*   If the resulting outChar value is less than 32, then another step is taken: `outChar = (outChar – 32) + 144`
 *   Crypto will write the ASCII value of the new encrypted character (i.e. outChar) to the destination file as a 2 digit hexadecimal value.
     *   For example
         *   Hello There how are you?<CR\><br>
             My name is Sean Clarke.<tab\>I like software!\<CR\>
     *   The encrypted file is:
         *   38555C5C5F80445855625580585F678051625580695F652F<CR\><br>
             3D69805E515D55805963804355515E80335C51625B558ETT39805C595B5580635F56646751625581<CR\>

 ## Decryption scheme ##
 The decryption scheme is applied to each pair of characters in the input line:
 *   If the pair of characters is the sequence **TT** it simply transforms into a **<tab\>** character (ASCII value 9) in the output file.
 *   If the pair of characters is not the sequence **TT**, it translates it from hex to decimal
     *  For example:
         *   The pair of characters “38” from the encrypted file will translate into an outChar value of 56 decimal.
         *   The pair of characters “5C” from the encrypted file will translate into an outChar value of 92 decimal.
 *   16 is addedto outChar.
-    *   If the resulting outChar value is greater than 127, then another step must be taken: `outChar = (outChar - 144) + 32`
+*   If the resulting outChar value is greater than 127, then another step is taken: `outChar = (outChar - 144) + 32`
 *   The outChar value now contains the decrypted ASCII code for the character that you have just decoded.
     This decrypted character value (i.e. outChar) will be written to the destination file as a character.
 *   The **carriage return** characters are **not decrypted**.
 They are left as is in the resultant file.
     *   For example – if the input (encrypted) file is:
         *   4458596380555E5362696064595F5E80635358555D55805963806062556464698067555962548E<CR\><br>
             39635E87648059642F812F<CR\>
     *   Then the decrypted file is:
         *   This encryption scheme is pretty weird. <CR\><br>
             Isn't it?!? <CR\>

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # Acknowledgments

--   Sean Clarke
+*   Sean Clarke